radhamgr/code_daily_challenge/README.md

 Problem 1

 Akash and Vishal are quite fond of travelling.
 They mostly travel by railways.
 They were travelling in a train one day and they got interested in the seating arrangement of their compartment.
-The compartment looked something like So they got interested to know the seat number facing them and the seat type facing them.
+The compartment looked something like:(train seats photo)
+So they got interested to know the seat number facing them and the seat type facing them.
 The seats are denoted as follows :
 Window Seat : WS
 Middle Seat : MS